 Security Overview

 Security is foundational to how KairosAI Technologies Private Limited, a company incorporated under the Companies Act, 2013 with its registered office at Flat No. E-506, Pristine Allure, S.No.
-20/2A, Vadgaon Sheri, Pune City, Pune – 411014, Maharashtra, India (“KairosAI”, “we”, “us”, “our”), builds and operates the KairosAI multimodal, AI-powered customer-service agent platform (the “Service”), which handles conversations across voice (including PSTN telephony), WhatsApp, email, and web chat for businesses.
+20/2A, Vadgaon Sheri, Pune City, Pune, 411014, Maharashtra, India (“KairosAI”, “we”, “us”, “our”), builds and operates the hosted KairosAI dashboard and AI workforce platform (the “Service”), which provides AI agents that handle conversations across voice (including PSTN telephony), WhatsApp, Instagram, email and web chat on behalf of businesses, together with built-in business tools including a lightweight CRM, quoting and invoicing, payroll and a people directory.
 This overview describes the safeguards we have in place.
-We have written it to be candid: it states what we do, and it does not claim certifications or controls we do not currently hold.
+We have written it to be candid: it states what we do and it does not claim certifications or controls we do not currently hold.

-Our security programme is designed to meet the “reasonable security safeguards” expected under India’s Digital Personal Data Protection Act, 2023 (the “DPDP Act”), read with the Information Technology Act, 2000 and the rules made thereunder.
-How we handle personal data more generally is described in our Privacy Policy, and the controls that apply when we process data on behalf of a customer are set out in our Data Processing Addendum.
+Our security programme is designed to meet the “reasonable security safeguards” expected under India’s Digital Personal Data Protection Act, 2023 (the “DPDPA”), read with the Information Technology Act, 2000 and the rules made thereunder.
+How we handle personal data more generally is described in our Privacy Policyand the controls that apply when we process data on behalf of a customer are set out in our Data Processing Addendum.

 1. Data residency & hosting

-The Service is hosted on Amazon Web Services (AWS) in the Mumbai region (ap-south-1).
-Customer account data, billing records, and conversation data processed by the Service reside in India.
-We rely on AWS’s physical and environmental security for the underlying data-centre infrastructure (including facility access controls, power, and redundancy) and operate our application and data layers on top of that infrastructure.
-Certain sub-processors — for example, some large-language-model providers — may process data outside India; where that occurs we apply appropriate contractual safeguards and act in accordance with the DPDP Act, as described in our Privacy Policy.
+The Service is hosted on cloud infrastructure in the Mumbai region .
+Customer account data, billing records and conversation data processed by the Service reside in India.
+We rely on the cloud provider’s physical and environmental security for the underlying data-centre infrastructure (including facility access controls, power and redundancy) and operate our application and data layers on top of that infrastructure.
+Certain sub-processors process data outside India.
+In particular, large-language-model inference runs on our LLM provider and, because we use the LLM provider’s cross-region inference, a prompt and its response may be served from a cloud region outside India.
+Where that occurs we apply appropriate contractual safeguards and act in accordance with the DPDPA, as described in our Privacy Policy and in the sub-processor list in our Data Processing Addendum.

 2. Encryption